dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/capture-vision-router/multiple-file-processing.md

 func addResultReceiver(_ listener:DSCapturedResultReceiver) -> BOOL
 ```

-## removeResultReceiver

-Removes a `DSCapturedResultReceiver` from the Capture Vision Router.

 **Parameters**

 `listener`: An object of [`DSCapturedResultReceiver`](../core/basic-structures/captured-result-receiver.md).

 **Return Value**

-A BOOL value that indicates whether the result receiver is removed successfully.
+A BOOL value that indicates whether the result receiver is added successfully.

+## removeResultReceiver

+Removes a `DSCapturedResultReceiver` from the Capture Vision Router.

 <div class="sample-code-prefix"></div>
 >- Objective-C